IBM/ibm-event-automation/event-endpoint-management/gateway-utilities/README.md

 # Event Gateway Utilities

-Some utilities to help create certificates for you Event Gateways.
+Some utilities to help create certificates for your Event Gateways.
 These are just samples and should not be used in a production environment.

 | File                 | Description |
 | ------------- | ----------- |